syncfusion-content/wpf-docs/wpf/SfSpreadsheet/Getting-Started.md

 {% endhighlight %}

-_Note_
+{% endtabs %}

-To add the SfSpreadsheetRibbon in your application, then use the **RibbonWindow** since the backstage of Ribbon will be opened only when the ribbon is loaded under the **RibbonWindow**
+N> To add the SfSpreadsheetRibbon in your application, then use the **RibbonWindow** since the backstage of Ribbon will be opened only when the ribbon is loaded under the **RibbonWindow**

-{% highlight xml %}
+{% highlight xaml %}

     <syncfusion:RibbonWindow x:Class="SpreadsheetDemo.MainWindow"